pa-0/dos2unix/dos2unix/README.txt

         waterlan@xs4all.nl
         http://waterlan.home.xs4all.nl/

-        The project home page has the latest information about dos2unix.
-        Usually there is a beta version available with the latest features and bug fixes.
-If you need support you can email me directly or make a ticket on the SourceForge.
+	If you need support you can email me directly or make a ticket on the SourceForge project page.
 Help in any form is appreciated.
 A problem report, a fix, or just a remark.

-        The source code is maintained in a Subversion repository on the SourceForge project page.